tummala-hareesh/ml_zoomcamp_ht/notes/week-2-notes.md

 # 14 Tuning the model
+- Try to find the best value of r (regulization parameter) for our model
+- For r=0.0 regulization the score is bad
+- For r>1.0, the score again worsens

 # 15 Using the model

 # 16 Car price prediction project summary

 # 17 Explore more

 # 18 Homework